Using arrays

 Let's execute the code, and check how many elements have been created.

-As you can see, the number returned matches with the number of fruits we provided in the first place.
+As you can see, the number returned matches with the number of fruits we provided.

 2. Pushing elements